 \quad\quad One of the motivations of the present work is to show that a study of the derived categories of coherent sheaves on such basic varieties as algebraic curves can uncover interesting geometry, including some aspects of the moduli spaces.
 The idea to study algebraic varieties via their derived categories, which has been around for a while (see \cite{BO}), recently got more focus and motivation coming from the homological mirror symmetry.
 In particular, it became clear that it is important to take into account the dg-enhancement, or the corresponding $A_\infty$-structure obtained by homological perturbation (in other words, one has to keep track of the higher Massey operations).
 Namely, if one takes a generator $G$ of the derived category, then the corresponding $\Ext$-algebra $\Ext^*(G,G)$ has a structure of an $A_\infty$-algebra, from which the derived category can be recovered.
 This raises a natural question: what kind of $A_\infty$-algebras are obtained in this way, possibly for some specially chosen generators $G$.
 For example, for a smooth projective curve $C$ we can take as a generator of the derived category the object where $p_1,\ldots,p_n$ are distinct points of $C$.
 In the case $n=g$, the genus of $C$, the resulting $A_\infty$-algebras were studied in \cite{LP}, \cite{LP2} (for $g=1$) and \cite{P-ainf} (in general).
 The case of genus $0$ curves was also studied in \cite{P-ainf}.
 In this paper we consider the case when $C$ is of genus $1$ and $n$ is arbitrary.

 Note that to recover the derived category $D^b(C)$ from the $A_\infty$-algebra $E_{C,p_1,\ldots,p_n}$ associated with the generator \eqref{generator-C-points-eq} one only needs the category of $A_\infty$-modules over $E_{C,p_1,\ldots,p_n}$.
 On the other hand, this $A_\infty$-algebra itself, viewed up to a gauge equivalence, carries more information: in fact, one can recover the pointed curve $(C,p_1,\ldots,p_n)$ from it.
-Moreover, as was shown in \cite{LP} and \cite{P-ainf}, for $n=g$ one gets an equivalence between the appropriate moduli spaces of curves and moduli spaces of $A_\infty$-algebras.
+Moreover, in some situations one gets an equivalence between the appropriate moduli spaces of curves and moduli spaces of $A_\infty$-algebras.

-In order to get such an equivalence, we allow the curves to be singular but also impose some restrictions on $(C,p_1,\ldots,p_g)$ guaranteeing that the associative algebra structure on the $\Ext^*(G,G)$ for $G=G(C,p_1,\ldots,p_g)$ is independent of the pointed curve (whereas higher products do depend on it), and that $G$ is indeed a generator of the perfect derived category of $C$.
-The latter property is equivalent to the ampleness of $\OO_C(p_1+\ldots+p_g)$.
+In order to get such an equivalence, one has to allow curves to be singular but also impose some restrictions on $(C,p_1,\ldots,p_n)$ guaranteeing that the associative algebra structure on $\Ext^*(G,G)$ for $G=G(C,p_1,\ldots,p_n)$ is independent of the pointed curve (whereas higher products do depend on it), and that $G$ is indeed a generator of the perfect derived category of $C$.
+The latter property is equivalent to the ampleness of $\OO_C(p_1+\ldots+p_n)$.

-In this paper we study similar equivalence between moduli of curves and $A_\infty$-structures in the case of curves of arithmetic genus one with $n>1$ (smooth) marked points.
-In this case the algebra $\Ext^*(G,G)$ still does not depend on a curve provided one has $H^1(C,\OO(p_i))=0$ for each of the marked points.
+The above program was implemented in \cite{LP} and \cite{P-ainf} for the case $n=g$.
+In this paper we study a similar equivalence between moduli of curves and $A_\infty$-structures in the case of curves of arithmetic genus one with $n>1$ (smooth) marked points.
+In this case the algebra $\Ext^*(G,G)$ does not depend on a curve provided one has $H^1(C,\OO(p_i))=0$ for each of the marked points.
 In addition, we require $\OO_C(p_1+\ldots+p_n)$ to be ample.
 We call the resulting moduli stack $\UU_{1,n}^{sns}$ (``sns" stands for ``strongly non-special", since each $p_i$ defines a non-special divisor).